hilbix/tino/rants/github-firewall.md

 However, AFAICS some of those CIs are implemented so braindeadly, that they are a major security risk to your data.
 (Am I the only one to notice that yet?)

-Read below, why we need such a GitHub firewall.
+To fix that, we need something like a GitHub firewall!

 (This text will be extended when I have the time.)